Database

 Further Information and Links

 The Census database migrated to a new system in March 2023.
-Follow the links below to the database help page or to find information about how to set up a personal account in the new database.
+Follow the links below to the database user guide and to find information about how to set up a personal account in the new database.

-You will also find a link below to information about the semantic data models of the Census.
+You will also find links below to information about the semantic data models of the Census and about the SPARQL endpoint.

 User Guide